 Although my family loves kefir on its own, I do love to create recipes with it.
 If you are following our blog for a while, you know so well that I love to use kefir in my baking.
 The Glazed Lemon Zucchini Bread with kefir I shared on the blog last year was amazing and it’s still one of our readers’ favorites.

 Kefir is a great ingredient to help this cake get moist with a slight tangy flavor.
 In addition, you don’t need to use a lot of butter in this recipe thanks to kefir.
 Well, I don’t use any butter at all.
 Just ⅓ cup of olive oil was enough.
 Don’t worry, you won’t feel the taste of olive oil in the cake.
 If you want to include kefir in your diet, using it in a cake like this would be a great start.

 If you need more ideas, a few of our favorite kefir recipes are as follows:

-Blackberry Fig Kefir Smoothie – We love it as breakfast or afternoon snack on really hot days when we don’t feel like eating anything.
+- Fig Blackberry Smoothie - We love it as breakfast or afternoon snack on really hot days when we don’t feel like eating anything.

-Peach Bread with Walnuts – If you are in the mood for a loaf loaded with peach chunks, give this recipe a try.
+- Recipe For Peach Bread - If you are in the mood for a loaf loaded with peach chunks, give this recipe a try.